Helping to Restore Tampa Bay.

 As part of the Taking Action Against Microplastics project, Keep Pinellas Beautiful developed a microplastic curriculum for grades K-12 to increase estuarine education among our young citizens of Pinellas County.
 This project also helped engage the community in...

-Grant monies are dispensed through reimbursement of expenses related to the grant project.
+Grant monies are typically dispensed through reimbursement of expenses related to the grant project.
 Reimbursement can be made as often as once per month, and must be accompanied by an invoice and documentation of expenditures.
 Other grant dispersal methods will be considered on a case-by-case basis.
 Contact Sheila Scolaro, TBEP Public Outreach Specialist, to discuss.

 Who can apply?